The correlation between perception and reality is an eternal question.

 And here is where Gordon Gow comes into the picture.
 He was VP of McIntosh in its early decades.
 The link below takes you to a transcript of the presentation given by Mr. Gow speaking about a new product, its history, its hows & whys, and a few side topics.
 This nearly 50 year old talk remains relevant today.
 It still holds because physics hasn’t changed.
 The properties for faithfully reproducing sound are the same today as they were in 1971, only the technological means for achieving the goal have evolved.

 He makes several important points.
 These points were founded not on supposition, nor by a post-hoc argument applied to wiggle a way to justify the new product.
-Rather, the product was developed out of findings from a combination of experimental testing and subjective experience.
+Instead, the product was developed out of findings from a combination of experimental testing and subjective experience.
 Their research was based on both measurement and listening.
 If only all products were thoroughly tested before being manufactured, sold to consumers, and passed off as something special.

 Here’s the link : [Gordon Gow]